taystantim/taylaportfolio/README.md

 [<img src="images/calproj.png">](https://youtu.be/qNsJqWcyhRY)

-description

 ## University Paper: Predicting the Porportion of Votes of the Most Popular Canadian Party for the Federal Election

 ### Introduction

-The objective of this report is to predict the overall popular vote of the next Canadian federal election with the use of a logistic regression model and a post-stratification technique.
+The objective of this report is to predict the overall popular vote in the next Canadian federal election.
-The target population of this study is the Canadian citizens that will vote in the 2023 election.
+The target population for this study is all Canadian citizens who will vote in the 2023 election.

-Furthermore, the survey data used in the study was obtained from the 2019 Canadian Election Study dataset that is available through their website.
-Moreover, General Social Survey data from 2017 will be used as census data to model some population demographics.
-The post-stratification technique will be used to estimate the most popular Canadian party by partitioning the population into demographic cells, calculating a value for each cell and then combining the values with a weighted average.
+Survey data were obtained from the 2019 Canadian Election Study, publicly available on the CES website, while population demographics were drawn from the 2017 General Social Survey.
+Post-stratification is then applied by dividing the population into demographic cells, estimating the probability of supporting each party within each cell, and combining these estimates using weighted averages.
+This method allows us to approximate the most popular Canadian political party at the population level.

 ### Data